bg-otman/bg-otman/README.md

 I'm Otman, a passionate developer based in Morocco.

-### 🌱 I'm Currently Learning

-- canvas and how to draw in it using js

 ### 🤝 Let's Connect

 - 📧 Email: bg22otman@gmail.com
-- 🔗 LinkedIn: "";

-### 🎯 Goals

-- for now be able to create complex front end web site
-- create funny games using js

 ### 🌐 My Digital Presence